Teaching After Retirement

 If you return to teach in a Manitoba Public School after you retire, you should be aware that there is a limit to the number of days you can teach before it affects your TRAF pension.

-If you are age 65 and have at least 15 years of qualifying service at the time of your retirement, you are not subject to these rules.
+If you are age 65 and have at least 15 years of qualifying service at your retirement, you are not subject to these rules.

 What are the rules?

 Teaching after retirement rules apply to all positions where TRAF contributions are normally required.